ABOUT

 THE DREAM TEAM

-Rebecca has over a decades experience in creative event management and arts administration.
-She was administrator for Visual Arts Scotland for 15+ years, and continues to work on bespoke projects such as the Cordis Prize for Tapestry and the Inches Carr Mentoring Awards.
+Rebecca was administrator for Visual Arts Scotland for 15+ years, and has administered bespoke bespoke projects on a freelance basis such as the Cordis Prize for Tapestry and the Inches Carr Mentoring Awards.
 She is a contemporary ceramicist and jeweller who has exhibited extensively in the UK and abroad, most notably at COLLECT in the Saatchi Gallery, London, SOFA in Chicago, JOYA in Barcelona and Sieraad in Amsterdam in recent years.

 HAVE YOU VISITED OUR